Costa Rica National Parks

 Individual hotel for people who love nature

 Another place where you can dream and relax is the hotel Paraíso del Cocodrilo, which we found by chance.
 It is near the turtle conservations project, right behind the beach of Buena Vista.
+After just 10 minutes of walking you reach the beach.
 We often visited the camps in the evenings, in order to observe the arriving turtles.

 During the day we mostly relaxed at the beach of Barrigona or made some exciting trips to the palm beach of Carrillo, which has a lovely little fishing port.
 The palm beach of Carrillo is a Caribbean- style beach and it is quite different from the other beaches.